 - the agreement specifically exempts natural persons of the other contracting country from contributing to the social security system of India.

-To amend and consolidate majority of Indian labour laws, following 4 labour codes have been passed by the Parliament of India which subsumes and amalgamates 29 different central labour laws legislations.
+To amend and consolidate a majority of Indian labour laws, the following four labour codes have been passed by the Parliament of India, which subsumes and amalgamates 29 different central labour laws legislations.

-There are several changes ranging from reclassification of workforce to changes in the definition of salary for employees’ benefit and other matters.
-The relevant schemes and rules and implementation of above labour codes is yet to be notified but employers should keep a closer watch on this topic as it may potentially impact their employees’ cost and compliance obligations.
+There are several changes, ranging from reclassification of workforce to changes in the definition of salary for employees’ benefit and other matters.

 Goods and services tax (GST)